Peerless Records: Background

 In addition to Mexico, Peerless Records were sold in other parts of Latin America and in some communities in the Southwest United States.
 The labels sometimes have text in both English and Spanish.

 Peerless was considered a "major label" in Mexico during the 1940s and 1950s.

 Peerless issued long-playing vinyl records starting in 1951.
-During the years, Peerless has been the record label for many well-known artists, such as Vianey Valdez, Pedro Infante, Lola Beltran, Los Apson, Los Baby's, and David Záizar.
+During the years, Peerless has been the record label for many well-known artists, such as Vianey Valdez, Pedro Infante, Lola Beltran, Los Apson, Los Baby's, Los Tecolines and David Záizar.
 It also secured Mexican distribution for some artists from beyond Mexico, such as Los Corraleros de Majagual, Celia Cruz, Tom Jones and The Rolling Stones.
 Peerless remained an independent label until 2001, when it merged with its subsidiary MCM (Metro Casa Musical), becoming Peerless-MCM S.A. de C.V., which was later bought by Warner Music Mexico.

 Peerless Records would also have some Azteca Records recordings released in Mexico on its label.